Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 All suggestions above ideally describe how to develop an upgradeable contract with multi-logic layers and many logic units.
-So here will be described how to write facets(logic layers) with OpenBrush.
+So here we will describe how to write facets(logic layers) with OpenBrush.

 #### Logic units for facet